Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 - Best Endurance Conduits: Fel Defender and Viscous Ink are both excellent choices here.

-Growing Inferno is the premier choice here giving good single-target and excellent AoE benefits so is an easy first pick.
-Relentless Onslaught is more single-target focused, but is the best choice in those situations by a good margin.
-The 3 listed Covenant Conduits also have uses depending on situation, which usually play into the situations where each Covenant ability excels so are worthwhile replacements here.
+Growing Inferno is the premier choice here, giving good single-target and excellent AoE benefits; it is an easy first pick.
+Relentless Onslaught is more single-target focused, but is a solid secondary pick if you have two Potency slots.
+The 3 listed Covenant Conduits also have their uses, which usually play into the situations where each Covenant Ability excels at already; they are worthwhile replacements here.

 Venthyr Abilities: Sinful Brand and Door of Shadows